-The ensemble has collaborated with Milwaukee Opera Theatre, the Plymouth Chorale, the Milwaukee Art Museum, and Early Music Now.
-They have performed through the University of Wisconsin - Milwaukee’s Peck School of the Arts and have also been featured twice on Milwaukee’s emerging artist festival, the Milwaukee Fringe Festival.
-Most recently, APERI ANIMAM opened for the world-renowned Flanders Recorder Quartet and worked in a masterclass setting with the British vocal ensemble The Queen’s Six.
+The duodectet has collaborated with Milwaukee Opera Theatre, Plymouth Chorale, Nordic Brass, and Hesternus.
+They have been featured on the Milwaukee Fringe Festival and have performed through the University of Milwaukee, the Milwaukee Art Museum, the Grace Lutheran concert series, Holy Hill Basilica, and Early Music Now.
+In addition, APERI ANIMAM has opened for the world-renowned Flanders Recorder Quartet and worked in a masterclass setting with both the British vocal ensemble The Queen’s Six and members of Piffaro.
+Currently, they hold residency at the Cathedral of Saint John the Evangelist in Milwaukee. ̋

 DANIEL KOPLITZ, baritone, is a soloist, ensemble singer, and conductor based in Milwaukee.
 In the spring of 2018, Daniel graduated at the top of his class from the Peck School of the Arts at the University of Wisconsin-Milwaukee with a degree in vocal performance.
 During his studies, he had emphases in linguistics, choral conducting, and music history, but he has also furthered his education outside of academia by attending various summer programs such as the Madison Early Music Festival (2016 - 2018), Boston Early Music Academy (2017 - 2018), and the Amherst Early Music Festival’s Ensemble Singing Intensive (2018).
 In addition, he has begun training under the Estill Voice Model, a research-based approach to vocal pedagogy.
 Some of Daniel’s past ensemble experience includes participation in the UWM Concert Chorale, the Wisconsin Collegiate Honors Choir, and Vox Antiqua, while some of his past solo engagements include Autumn (The Fairy Queen), the tenor soloist in Vivaldi’s Magnificat, and Aesculapius Carboy (The Zoo).